-Building a Better Response (BBR) aims to strengthen the capacity of NGO staff, as well as other humanitarian actors, to engage in humanitarian coordination and improve response to the needs of crisis-affected populations (required for onboarding to GDR roster).
+Building a Better Response (BBR) aims to strengthen the capacity of NGO staff, as well as other humanitarian actors, to engage in humanitarian coordination and improve response to the needs of crisis-affected populations (required for onboarding to GDRHA roster).

 BSAFE: Online Course provided by the United Nations This online course covers basic safety and security preparedness while working overseas, provided by the UN Department of Safety and Security.
 Highly recommended for anyone traveling or working internationally.
 Click here for instructions on how to register.